edreamleo/make-stub-files/README.md

 Example 2:

     [Def Name Patterns]
-    MyClass\.myMethod: str
+    MyClass.myMethod: str

 The myMethod method of the MyClass class returns str.

-Here, the find-string is a regex (because it's not a balanced expression).
-Using \. in the find-string as shown is best.
-In most cases, however, using MyClass.myMethod as the find-string would also match as expected.

 Example 3:

     [Def Name Patterns]
-    MyClass\.do_.*: str
+    MyClass.do_*: str

 All methods of the MyClass class whose names start with "do_" return str.

-#### [Arg Patterns]

-The script matches the patterns in this section against argument names.
-When a find-string matches, the script adds the replacement-string as an annotation.

-Example 1:

-    [Arg Patterns]
-    aList: Sequence

-Converts arguments named aList to aList: Sequence.

-Example 2:

-Given the function:

-    def whatever(aList, aList1, aList5):
-        pass

-the pattern:

-    [Arg Patterns]
-    aList[1-2]: Sequence

-creates the stub:

-    def whatever(aList: Sequence, aList1: Sequence, aList5) --> None: ...
-        pass

-#### [Pre Return Patterns], [Return Patterns] and [Post Return Patterns]
+#### [General Patterns]

-For each function or method, the script matches the patterns in these three sections against all return expressions in each function or method as follows:
+For each function or method, the script matches the patterns in this section against **all parts** of all return expressions in each function or method.

-1. Matches each pattern in [Pre Return Patterns] once.

-2. Matches all patterns in [Return Patterns] repeatedly until no further matches are possible.

-3. Matches each pattern in [Post Return Patterns] once.

 The intent of the patterns in this section should be to **reduce** return expressions to **known types**.
 A known type is a either a name of a type class, such as int, str, long, etc. or a **type hint**, as per [Pep 484](https://www.python.org/dev/peps/pep-0484/).

-**Warning**: Avoid **lengthening patterns** such as:

-        s[0-3]?: str # Wrong.

-inside the [Return Patterns] section.
-This pattern will cause an ever increasing search string!
-Use this pattern instead:

-        \bs[0-3]?\b: str # Correct.

-This script ends repeated pattern matching after 50 iterations.
-Unbounded matches produce "interesting" results that are easily visible in the output.

-The script *always* produces a syntactically correct stub, even if the patterns in this section (and in the [General Patterns] section) do not, in fact, reduce to a known type.
-For unknown types, the script does the
+The script *always* produces a syntactically correct stub, even if the patterns do not reduce the return expression to a known type.
+For unknown types, the script does the following:
-following:

 1. Uses Any as the type of the function or method.